What percentage of your income should go to mortgage

 Gross income

 Gross income is the total amount of money you earn before taxes and other deductions.
-Lenders consider your gross income, not your net income, when evaluating your ability to make monthly mortgage payments.
+Lenders and mortgage loan providers consider your gross income, not your net income, when evaluating your ability to make monthly mortgage payments.
 A higher gross income generally indicates you can afford a more expensive home.

 For most people, securing a lower mortgage payment is often a top concern.
-Here's some helpful advice on how to do that:
+Here are some suggestions on how to do that:

 Increase your credit score